 Not all ventilation parameters, then, measure the same aspect of ventilation.
 Total fresh air and fresh air per person may be very different measures of ventilation.
 Total fresh air is the additive, predicted fresh air requirement based on certain assumptions regulating heating, cooling and air quality for a building of a given size, expected use, and occupancy.
 These factors are building-dependent and do not necessarily increase with an increase in the population using the premises.
-One reason for the low interrelation between some ventilation parameters appears to be a systematic underestimate of future occupancy.
-That underestimate appears to increase with increase in estimated building use at the time when the building is designed.
+One reason for the low interrelation between some ventilation parameters appears to be a systematic underestimate of future building use at the time when the building is designed.